hamb0n-3/osinter/docs/dev/tests.md

 # Unit Tests

-BBOT takes tests seriously.
+OSINTER takes tests seriously.
 Every module *must* have a custom-written test that *actually tests* its functionality.
 Don't worry if you want to contribute but you aren't used to writing tests.
 If you open a draft PR, we will help write them :)

 We use [ruff](https://docs.astral.sh/ruff/) for linting, and [pytest](https://docs.pytest.org/en/8.2.x/) for tests.